-If the NPort 6000 has been set up for password protection, you will be prompted to enter the password.
-After you entered the password, or if password protection was not enabled, you will be prompted to select the terminal mode.
+7. If the NPort 6000 has been set up for password protection, you will be prompted to enter the password.
+After you enter the password, or if password protection is not enabled, you will be prompted to select the terminal mode.
 Press 1 for ansi/vt100 and then press ENTER.